ccontrols/component-controls/README.md

 -   Initial version is only for `react` apps.
 More frameworks are on the roadmap.
 -   Only handles the CSF and MDX stories format.
 The storiesOf API is not supported and there are currently no plans to support it.
--   The Storybook MDX (`<Meta />` tag) is a proprietary format that will be replaced in due time with a portable [frontmatter](https://www.gatsbyjs.org/docs/mdx/markdown-syntax/#frontmatter--mdx-example) stories format, similar to the CSF format.

 <!-- END-PACKAGE-SECTION -->